 For most of these popular dialogues, there are a wide variety of other translations available.
 The ones from Penguin Books are also generally good, and typically include helpful headings to divide the text into smaller sections.
 Download and print this resource list here!

 Thank you to P.L.A.T.O.
-(Philosophy Learning and Teaching Organization), Montana Internet, and BWP Helena Great Northern Hotel for helping support our philosophy in the community programs and making events like this possible!
+(Philosophy Learning and Teaching Organization), Montana Internet, BWP Helena Great Northern Hotel, and the APA Berry Fund for Public Philosophy for helping support our philosophy in the community programs and making events like this possible!
 Thank you to our Guest Speaker David Nowakowski.